-- may be designed to permit motor vehicles to enter or exit a parking space directly from a rear alley by special permit. - b).
-In its discretion to approve or deny a special permit authorizing parking spaces that are directly accessible from a rear alley, the review board shall consider, at least, the following: - i).
-Adequate alley width and surface material to accommodate vehicular turning movements.
+- a).
+Parking lots with six (6) or less parking spaces may be designed to permit motor vehicles to enter or exit a parking space directly from a rear ALLEY by special permit. - b).
+In addition to the review criteria for all Special Permits specified in §15.2.1.e.
+Review Criteria, the review board shall make findings considering the following in its discretion to approve or deny a special permit authorizing parking spaces that are directly accessible from a rear ALLEY: